-(1) A basic school is required to admit all persons subject to the duty to attend school who have expressed such desire and for whom the school is the school of residence.
-Parents are free to choose a school for a person subject to the duty to attend school, where the desired school has vacant student places.

-(3) The prerequisite for admission to an upper secondary school is the basic education or respective education acquired in a foreign country.
+- (1) A basic school is required to admit all persons subject to the duty to attend school who have expressed such desire and for whom the school is the school of residence.
+Parents are free to choose a school for a person subject to the duty to attend school, where the desired school has vacant student places. - (2) [Repealed RT I, 25.10.2017, 1 entry into force 01.01.2018] - (3) The prerequisite for admission to an upper secondary school is the basic education or respective education acquired in a foreign country.
 Everyone has equal right to compete for admission to an upper secondary school.
 Upon admission to an upper secondary school, the knowledge and skills of a person may be assessed, but the admission criteria must be based on objective and previously disclosed criteria.
-[RT I, 11.07.2013, 1 - entry into force 01.09.2013]

-(4) The minister responsible for the field establishes the general conditions of and procedure for the admission of students to school.

-(5) To the extent authorised by the regulation of the minister responsible for the field established on the basis of subsection 4 of this section, the owner of a school or the head of school authorised by the owner of a school establishes the conditions of and procedure for admission to the school, including the procedure for the e valuation of knowledge and skills upon admission to upper secondary school.
-The head of school prepares the draft conditions of and procedure for admission to the school and these are submitted to the board of trustees for the expression of an opinion before establishment.

-(6) Heads of school make decisions to enrol persons, taking into account the provisions of this section.
+[RT I, 11.07.2013, 1 entry into force 01.09.2013] - (4) The minister in charge of the policy sector establishes the general conditions of and procedure for the admission of students to school. - (5) To the extent authorised by the regulation of the minister in charge of the policy sector established on the basis of subsection 4 of this section, the owner of a school or the head of school authorised by the owner of a school establishes the conditions of and procedure for admission to the school, including the procedure for the e valuation of knowledge and skills upon admission to upper secondary school.
+The head of school prepares the draft conditions of and procedure for admission to the school and these are submitted to the board of trustees for the expression of an opinion before establishment. - (6) Heads of school make decisions to enrol persons, taking into account the provisions of this section.